ShaggyDog18/SD_SayNumber/README.md

 It is important to maintain enough time for the whole audio message to be played in the async mode before the next message pops up to prevent the queue overflow.
 Otherwise, the message may be jammed.
 If so, call a **clearQueue()** method to resolve the issue and start over (refer to the library example).

-You may also extend the length of the queue (in the SD_SayNumber.h file), but it's better to maintain the right timing between messages.
+You may extend the length of the queue (in the SD_SayNumber.h file), but it's better to maintain the right timing between messages.
+Currently, the length of the queue is 18 bytes which is double of what is required to pronounce the lartgest number 999,999: "nine hundred ninety nine thousand nine hundred ninety nine" that engages nine MP3 files.

 ### Synchronous Mode